 Why your work never seems good enough

-I’ve been spending some time thinking about how much of my time actually goes into a given task.
-Be it a writing piece or a hobby project, I’ve come to realize that I’ve ruminated more on the outcome of the work or the subsequent perception of the work.
-This post just to give some structure to what I feel and what I have come to understand.
+I’ve been spending some time thinking about on how much time actually goes into a given task.
+Be it a writing piece or a hobby project, I’ve come to realize that I’ve ruminated more on the outcome of the work and it’s perception.
+This piece is just to give those thoughts some form.

-They say that as soon as an author writes down the opening line of his/her story, they’ve already killed a hundred possibilities that the story could have been.
+They say that when an author writes the opening line of his/her story, they’ve already killed a hundred directions that the story could taken.
 When you’re working on something that you had in mind, there is a slow creeping feeling that you’re chipping away at the grace and the potential of the idea and now reducing it to an insincere imitation of said idea.
 I guess, for the most part, I resonate with this notion because I have felt this countless times, and I’ve taken to sweeping it under the rug and told myself I’ll compensate with something better, but with better understanding, I’ve come to realize it is a microcosm of smaller troubles.

 In the past, I’ve never paid much attention but it’s better late than never.

 I’ve tackled these issues completely by sheer belief.
 Now whenever I have an idea, I tell myself it’s deep and meaningful, and supposed to culminate in an artistic masterpieces.
 Work doesn’t feel like daunting anymore and I’ve been nominated for the Noble peace prize.
 Thank you for coming to my TED talk.

 Half the nonsense on the self-help section of the internet sounds like this, floating at an average of three to six inches above reality.